 The pastoral element of the course deserves a special mention.
-Both Karen and Mark have warm, approachable personalities, and it is only natural that on such a hot-house residential course this personal empathy was much welcomed by all who attended.
+Both presenters came across well as approachable personalities, and it is only natural that on such a hot-house residential course this personal empathy was much welcomed by all who attended.

-Applying the principles of reflection to my own observations as a visitor, it seems to me that while the fundamentals of pedagogy (both in theory and practice) can’t possibly be conveyed fully on a six-day course, Karen and Mark made a fantastic stab at it, delivering a course brimming over with great content that touched on most of the major elements of practical piano teaching,
+Applying the principles of reflection to my own observations as a visitor, it seems to me that while the fundamentals of pedagogy (both in theory and practice) can’t possibly be conveyed fully on a six-day course, Mark and Karen made a fantastic stab at it, delivering a course brimming over with great content that touched on most of the major elements of practical piano teaching,

 The idea of using a different course leader each year is an interesting one; we must wait to see how this develops before assessing the value of coming more than once.
-Different perspectives are immensely valuable, but I very much liked the flavour Karen and Mark brought.
-And it particularly worked well having two principal tutors rather than one, as they were so complimentary in their different professional backgrounds and expertise.
+Different perspectives are immensely valuable, but I very much liked the flavour this year, and it particularly worked well having two tutors rather than one, as they were so complimentary in their different professional backgrounds and expertise.

 I would perhaps have placed a more central focus on the importance of “sound before symbol” in all musical learning, demonstrating its applications for both beginners and more advanced students alike.